Master of Arts for Teachers of Mathematics (MAT)

 - FAQs for the admission process

-- Tuition fees for graduate students in the College of Arts and Sciences
+- Tuition and fees for graduate and professional students

 If you live in Northern Kentucky or Indiana, you may be eligible for the Metropolitan Non-Resident rates.
 Follow the link below to learn about the criteria: